- Post Democracy

 We propose Alignment as the term that supports an expanded, comprehensive examination of how the parts of this world fit together, how they will be in a symbiotic position to one another, to a limited extent, for a limited time.
 Art enables such an examination.

-Related itemsIn the face of virtual realities, social media, and disembodied existences, the Vera List Center for Art and Politics embarked on a two-year exploration of the material world, turning a focus back to the material conditions of our lives and examine "thingness," the nature of matter.
+Related itemsIn the face of virtual realities, social media, and disembodied existences, the Vera List Center for Art and Politics embarks on a two-year exploration of the material world, turning a focus back to the material conditions of our lives and examining "thingness," the nature of matter.

 Russian Constructivist artist Alexander Rodchenko once declared that "our things and our hands must be equal."
 More recently, political scientist Jane Bennett has spoken of "vibrant matter" and called for a comprehensive understanding of the relationship between objects and people that may provoke more responsible, ethical and ecologically sound politics.
-Over the course of four semesters, "thingness" was dissected, and thematic program clusters were formed around topics such as forensics, ecology, speculative materialism, and biology.
-This far-ranging inquiry involved New School faculty and students with scholars, thinkers, and artists from outside our community.
+Over the course of four semesters, "thingness" will be dissected, and thematic program clusters will be formed around topics such as forensics, ecology, speculative materialism, and biology.
+This far-ranging inquiry involves New School faculty and students with scholars, thinkers, and artists from outside our community.